Richard-Barrett/KubeDeploy/README.md

 - [Tutorials](https://github.com/Richard-Barrett/KubeDeploy/tree/master/Tutorials)
 - [Virtualization](https://github.com/Richard-Barrett/KubeDeploy/tree/master/Virtualization)

+## Preparing for the CKA and CKAD Exams
 In [Training](https://github.com/Richard-Barrett/KubeDeploy/tree/master/Training) you will find some useful exam tips, questions, and even a cheatsheet you can use to help you prepare for the CKA and CKAD Exams.